pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Task 1 - HTTP Application Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This declaration will create an HTTP application on BIG-IQ using an HTTP template.
+This declaration abstracts the complexity of having to configure all the HTTP defaults such as cookies, persistance, etc...

 1. Copy below example of an AS3 Declaration into the AS3 validator.
 The AS3 validator is your IDE.

 .. code-block:: yaml